Reshadadada/beaconConfigTesting/README.md

 For direction, type N for north, S for south, E for east, and W for west.
 North meaning you are facing towards the anchor, South meaning you are facing away from the anchor, and so on.
 Hit Ctrl C to cancel the program if you mistype the minor value.

-**singularDelayed.py**
-Simular to 'singularTest.py' but allows you to input a delayed time to get in position before the scanning starts.
-After launching, the program will prompt for the number of seconds to delay scanning by.

 **completeConfigTests**
 Simular to 'configTests.py' but does a test for each distance as well